horleas/pacman/README.md

 + Add MultPop location of Ghost
 + Each Map add a number of Dash given to the player dependent of the necessity of the level

+14 July :

++ Mechanic to place Bonus at the beginning of the map
++ Modify some map to place Bonus (Tuto Dash with bonus placed)